dmbaturin/iproute2-cheatsheet/site/index.md

 ```

 Notes: this operation is highly disruptive.
 Even if you have not configured any rules, some fundamental rules like `from all lookup main` rules are created for you by default.
-On an unconfigured machine you can see this:
+On an unconfigured machine, you can see this:

 ```
 $ ip rule show